tremor-rs/tremor-www-docs/docs/CII.md

 __What is the Common Platform Enumeration (CPE) name for the project (if it has one)?__

-N/A TBD We should follow the CPE process at NIST -- https://nvd.nist.gov/products/cpe
+N/A  FIXME We should follow the CPE process at NIST -- https://nvd.nist.gov/products/cpe

 ### Basic project website content